Financial Aid: Websites

 ISAC is a state organization charged with making a college education accessible and affordable for Illinois students.
 It offers Illinois residents a variety of grants and scholarships based on financial need, loan repayment and forgiveness programs, and a prepaid tuition program.

 If you are eligible, you are encouraged to participate in the country’s political process by registering to vote.
 You are encouraged to vote with an absentee ballot from your home state, or to register to vote in Illinois.
 In compliance with federal statutes, SAIC makes Illinois voter registration information available in the following places: the Registration and Records office, the Office of Student Affairs, and Student Financial Services.
-You may also go online to elections.state.il.us to obtain information regarding voter registration in Illinois.
+To obtain information regarding voter registration in Illinois, go to elections.il.gov and vote.org/state/illinois as well as SAIC's voter information page at saic.turbovote.com.